Brief CV

 The first edition of the book “Introduction to Graphene-Based Nanomaterials” has been reviewed and positively appraised by Riichiro Saito (Tohoku University) and Mildred Dresselhaus (MIT, Kavli Prize winner 2012).

-The accumulated citations of all the articles have been marked within the top two percent worldwide for the three latest yearly editions (2020,2021 and 2022) according to a bibliometric study.
+The accumulated citations of all the articles have been marked within the top two percent worldwide for the four latest yearly editions (2020, 2021, 2022 and 2023) and also in the last 2023 update for the full career, according to the Stanford bibliometric study.

 Two-page résumé